nats-io/nats-kafka/README.md

 * A single configuration file, with support for reload
 * Optional SSL to/from Kafka, NATS, NATS Streaming, and JetStream
 * HTTP/HTTPS-based monitoring endpoints for health or statistics
+* Support for Confluent schema registry and compatible implementations with Avro, JSON Schema and Protobuf.

 ## Overview